chepalkalden/Artificial-Intellegence-Projects/README.md

 # Artificial-Intellegence-Projects
-# 🏥 US Health Care Claims C;assification
+# 🏥 US Health Care Claims Classification
 It is a Health Claim Categorization Project with Machine Learning

 ## 📌 Problem Statement